bianconif/mpl_ornaments/README.md

 A library featuring some extensions to [Matplotlib](https://matplotlib.org/).
 Full documentation available [here]( https://bianconif.github.io/mpl_ornaments/).

 ## The `titles` module
-The title module allows to add title and subtitle to a Matplotlib's `Figure` in a simple and neat way.
+The title module allows to add title and subtitle to a Matplotlib's `Figure` in a and neat and easy way.

 ###  Example